 We partner and work with iwi, local authorities, communities and other groups on regionally significant projects and activities.
 Regional Leadership enables us to achieve better outcomes and do it more efficiently and effectively than if we worked on our own, adding value for Southlanders.

 For a visual breakdown of funding sources, check out the flyer which accompanies the rates invoices in 2023.

 Income to fund our expenditure is received from a combination of:

-- fees and charges for services
+- Fees and charges (21%)

-- grant income
+- Rental income (2%)

 - expenses related to a direct benefit for a specific ratepayer are partially recovered by fees and charges – an example is resource consents, where the cost is mainly charged back to the applicant

 - expenses that have an overall benefit to a group of ratepayers are recovered by way of a targeted rate, for example flood protection and drainage is recovered through a river catchment rate for areas that benefit from this service

 - expenditure that benefits all ratepayers is recovered by way of a general rate.